Graduate Teaching Assistant (GTA) Information

 Graduate Teaching Assistants (GTAs) make an important contribution to the quality of undergraduate and graduate education at Western University.
 GTAs inspire, encourage, and guide students who embark on a learning journey in hundreds of programs in our 11 Faculties across campus.

 Employment of full-time registered graduate students as graduate teaching assistants (GTAs) is governed by the provisions of The Collective Agreement between The University of Western Ontario and the Public Service Alliance of Canada (PSAC), in accordance with the PSAC Collective Agreement for GTAs.

-How to become a Teaching Assistant:
+How to become a Graduate Teaching Assistant:

 Roles of a Teaching Assistant:

 TAing a laboratory course, whether in the sciences, engineering, mathematics, computer sciences or even social sciences, can be a challenging and rewarding teaching experience.
-Lab TAs primary responsibilities are in laboratories, providing pre-lab talks and assisting students in-lab with experiments or assignments.
+Lab GTA's primary responsibilities are in laboratories, providing pre-lab talks and assisting students in-lab with experiments or assignments.

-As a TA in any number of faculties you may find yourself in the role of a tutorial or discussion facilitator.
+As a GTA in any number of faculties you may find yourself in the role of a tutorial or discussion facilitator.
 Tutorials are often assignment driven and are an opportunity for students to ask questions and attempt problems they were not able to in larger lecture sections.
 Discussion classes are usually associated with arts and humanities, social sciences and education lecture courses with heavy reading.
 Discussion classes are also an opportunity for students to ask questions and discuss both about lecture topics and course readings.

-Preparing for your TAship:
+Preparing for your GTA Role: